kaskr/adcomp/README.md

 _Status_

-- Parallel user templates work, including changing the number of threads from R.
+- Parallel user templates work.
+However, changing the number of threads from R does not work.
-- Filenames and folders with spaces should be ok.
+- Filenames and folders with spaces works _on systems supporting 8.3 filenames_.
+Systems that do not support 8.3 filenames may have problems running the windows install script, unless R is installed in a folder without spaces.
 - -Wall flag disabled by default.

 Mac OS X